IgniteUI/igniteui-docfx/docfx_project/components/radio_button.md

 </igx-radio>
 ```

 The above markup will render three radio buttons, one for each item of the ['Foo', 'Bar', 'Baz'] array.
-The'value' property is mapped to the input element value attribute,
+The 'value' property is mapped to the input element value attribute,
 while the content of the <igx-radio> tag is what gets displayed in the label associated with the input.
 <div class="divider--half"></div>

 ###Properties
-You can assign unique id's by using the 'id' property and use the 'name' property to group buttons together.
+You can assign unique IDs by using the `id` property and use the `name` property to group buttons together.

 The rest of the properties are also standard and control the tabIndex, disabled and checked attributes of the input element that gets rendered: